 The blue skies and morning air made for a perfect visit to the Warbirds area.
 Over the years the re-enactors have expanded their "camps" and added era-specific artifacts that easily take us back to the environment our troops faced while not fighting.
 By mid-morning the sun had gained sufficient command over the canvas tents that they gave off their unmistakable musty cotton odor.

 The skies and temperatures were in perfect harmony for the Thursday airshow.
-We had our place on the fight line with Mr. Nikon and a fully charged battery.
+We had our place on the flight line with Mr. Nikon and a fully charged battery.

 Day 14 - July 28, 2017 - Oshkosh (OSH), WI to Dyersville, IA (IA8)

 "Cleared for takeoff Cub" came over the radio and off we went...kind of.
 Seconds later the controller said, "Can you make an immediate turn to the outbound heading?
 I've got a Mustang behind you and gaining fast."
-She hadn't gotten the work Mustang out of her mouth and we knew what was coming next.
-Stomping on the right rudder pedal while simulaneously throwning the stick hard right we managed a near 60 degree bank angle.
-As we looked over our left shoulder the Mustang was climbing above us on the same setting.
+She hadn't gotten the word Mustang out of her mouth and we knew what was coming next.
+Stomping on the right rudder pedal while simultaneously throwing the stick hard right we managed a near 60 degree bank angle.
+As we looked over our left shoulder the Mustang was climbing above us on the same heading.

 We landed at Dyersville, IA (IA8) on one of the nicest runways any Cub pilot could experience.
 We had made it in time for cocktail hour with Dave and family and friends including Fred.